risan/risanb.com/README.md

 ## Requirements

-Node 20.3+ (see `.tool-versions`). npm.
+Node 20.3+ (see `.node-version`). npm.

-Hugo is no longer required. `.tool-versions` pins **Node only** — Workers Builds installs every tool listed there via asdf/mise, so a leftover `hugo` entry makes the build fail before it starts with `Failed: error occurred while installing tools or dependencies`.
+Hugo is no longer required.

+`.tool-versions` is deliberately **absent**.
+Workers Builds detects that file and tries to install its contents, but the build image only supports `NODE_VERSION`, `.nvmrc` and `.node-version` — a `.tool-versions` file fails the build before it starts with `Failed: error occurred while installing tools or dependencies`.

 ## Commands